British Columbia Highway 101: South Section

+North Section

+The 59 km northern land section of Highway 101 curves its way along the Malaspina Strait through the hamlets of Stillwater and Lang Bay.
+It then enters the small city of Powell River forming its main street.
+It then crosses a narrow bridge over Powell Lake and soon enters the Tla'amin Nation Reservation.
+From there the highway downgrades to nothing more than a small rural road for the last 15 km to the community of Lund, where the highway ends at a boat ramp and dock for the Savary Island water taxi.

 Fixed link proposals

 The provincial government has conducted several feasibility studies on connecting Highway 101 to the Lower Mainland, as well as replacing the Earls Cove–Saltery Bay ferry.
 A study launched by the BC Liberal government in 2015 identified four proposals costing between $2.1 billion and $4.4 billion: